 The trail and ultra world descends on Chamonix this August for what may well be, the ultimate edition of the race!
 We often hear the hyperbole, ‘the best field ever assembled’ but opinion is equal across the world that the 2017 edition of the race is the best – on paper!

-The unpredictable nature of the UTMB course and the physical highs and lows of running 100+ miles are difficult to predict though.
-We have see it before, past editions of ‘stacked’ fields only to find that by Courmayer, many of the ‘hot-tips’ have been left either faltering on the trail or retired on feed station.
+The unpredictable nature of the Ultra-Trail du Mont-Blanc course and the physical highs and lows of running 100+ miles are difficult to predict though.
+We have seen it before, past editions of ‘stacked’ fields only to find that by Courmayer, many of the ‘hot-tips’ have been left either faltering on the trail or retired on feed station.

 Yes, the UTMB 2017 circus is coming to town.

 The men’s race is beyond comprehension with an elite list that extends beyond 100!
 The ladies race also has incredible depth but not to the extent of the male counterpart.

 My head is going on the block and yes, I am sticking my neck out with two predictions:

 Yes, yes, I know, they are not adventurous off the wall unpredictable selections.
 I think it’s fair to say that fans and aficionados are reading this and nodding their heads finding it hard to disagree.

 Kilian is on home ground, he knows these mountains and trails like the back of his hand and the dude is just a machine.
 He recently summited Everest twice in one week, won Hardrock 100 single-handedly (literally) and then by contrast went and won the short and super-fast Sierre-Zinal.
 No disrespect to the competition, but if Kilian doesn’t win it’s because he is injured or ill.